-Often referred to as the mask of pregnancy, this skin change manifests itself in brown facial patches on the cheeks, forehead, nose, and/or chin.
+Often referred to as the mask of pregnancy, this skin change manifests itself in brown facial patches on the cheeks, forehead, nose, or chin.

-Though Thought to be rooted in hormonal changes, doctors aren’t entirely sure what causes these skin patches to form.
+Thought to be rooted in hormonal changes, doctors aren’t entirely sure what causes these skin patches to appear.

 Due to the likelihood of hormones causing this skin change, there is little that can prevent or lessen its occurrence.

-When caused by pregnancy, Melasma generally resolved itself.
-If it seems to be lingering, you can speak to your doctor about treatments such as
+When caused by pregnancy, Melasma generally resolves itself.
+If it seems to be lingering, you can speak to your doctor about treatments such as:

-Your skin will go through a lot during your pregnancy.
-From that beautiful pregnancy glow to the not-so-beautifull breakout, it’s important to remember to love your skin regardless of what it’s going through.
-After all, you’re nurturing the growth of a new, beloved family member; and that is always beautiful, stripes, splotches, and all
+Your skin will experience a lot throughout pregnancy.
+From that beautiful pregnancy glow to the frustrating breakout, it’s important to remember to love your skin, regardless of what it’s going through.